sashasabater/online-news-popularity/README.md

 With a mean of about 3000, and a standard deviation of more than 11,000, I figured that there must be a number of outliers that I should handle before trying to fit any models.

 ![Outliers](./img/outliers.png)

+Of the total 39,644 articles, 58 had at least 100,000 shares.
+This accounts for only 0.15% of the dataset.
+Thus I decided to remove these outliers for the purpose of this project.